ynozar/byos_next/README.md

 }
 ```

-> **Note**: While the official TRMNL implementation also supports configuring button functionality, this implementation does not currently handle those features.
+> **Note**: This implementation does not currently handle button functionality.

 #### Log Endpoint (`/api/log`)
 - **Purpose**: Error and issue reporting
-- **When Used**: Only called when errors or issues occur on the device
+- **Usage**: Called when errors or issues occur on the device
 - **Behavior**: Logs are stored in the Supabase database for troubleshooting

 ### 2. Screen Generation Approach

-Unlike the official Ruby/Python implementations which pre-generate screens, this Next.js implementation:
+Unlike the official Ruby/Python implementations, this Next.js implementation:

 - **Generates screens on-demand**: When a device requests a display update
 - **Leverages Next.js caching**: Uses built-in caching mechanisms for performance
-- **Dynamic BMP generation**: The bitmap URL is not a static file but a dynamic API endpoint
+- **Dynamic BMP generation**: The bitmap URL is a dynamic API endpoint
 - **Efficient revalidation**:
   - First request may take longer to generate the screen
   - Subsequent requests are served from cache while revalidating in the background